 Get guidance from application to graduation.
 Visit the I’m First website or talk with an FIU admissions counselor for advice on your FIU journey.

-1. Take the SAT or ACT
+1. Take the SAT, ACT or CLT

 2. Apply for Financial Aid